Normal membership ₤ 60.00 (60 GB pounds) for the United Kingdom and all other countries (or US$110 for US$ cheques; see below).

 Student members receive the same benefits as full members but will be required, at the time application for membership is made, to provide certification that they are in full-time education at school, or at a recognised university (including postgraduate studies) or institution of further education.
 Application for student membership must be accompanied by a separate email to which is attached a copy of your student ID or a letter confirming your present status within the institution.

-Online payment may be made by Visa or Mastercard only.
-There is no surcharge for paying by credit card.
-Members with UK bank accounts may alternatively pay by Direct Debit, a mandate form for which may be downloaded by clicking here.
+Members with UK bank accounts may pay by Direct Debit.
+A mandate form may be downloaded by clicking here.
 Please note that Direct Debit may not be used by new members paying their first year's subscription.

 New members please note that unless you specify otherwise your first subscription covers the entire year, January to December, in which your subscription is paid, regardless of the date at which you join*.
 For example, if you join the Society in October 2018 you will receive all books published in 2018, including those issued between January and October of that year.
 In all subsequent years you will be invited to renew in January, regardless of the month in which you first joined.

 *New members joining late in the year will be asked whether they really do wish to subscribe for the current year and receive our publications for that year, or whether they would prefer to start their subscription in the following January.